 The thick aroma of mulled wine pervades Strasbourg's Christkindelsmärik, which has been running since 1570 and is one of Europe's oldest Christmas markets.
 From late November through Christmas Eve, there are decorations and shimmering lights everywhere, making you feel like you've stepped right into a winter paradise.

-The best part of the Strasbourg Christkindelsmärik is the impressive number of stalls.
+The best part of this market is the impressive number of stalls.
 With over 300 wooden chalets, the market offers extensive options of goods and treats.
 Visitors can explore an abundance of handmade crafts, local artwork, traditional Alsatian decorations, and unique gifts that show the region's rich cultural heritage.
+One of the best Christmas markets in Europe to add to your bucket list for sure!

 Striezelmarkt in Dresden, Germany